-Responsibility: Development Services Department, Planning Commission, City Council.
+Program Progress; Continue / Modify / Delete Responsibility: Development Services Department, Planning Commission, City Council.
 Funding Source: General Fund for program administration.
 Timeframe: Annually.

-Objective: Reduce the initial cost-impact of City fees on

-affordable housing projects.
+Objective: Reduce the initial cost-impact of City fees on affordable housing projects.
 Program 16.
-Self-Help Housing:

-Action: The City will continue to work with non-profit developers in the area to develop self-help housing (housing in which the eventual owner participates in its construction under the supervision of a building contractor).
-The City can facilitate the development of the self-help housing through a variety of means, including:
+Self-Help Housing: Action: The City will continue to work with non-profit developers in the area to develop self-help housing (housing in which the eventual owner participates in its construction under the supervision of a building contractor).
+The City can facilitate Progress: City staff encouraged housing developers to produce self-help housing development within Planning Period but was not successful. the development of the self-help housing through a variety of means, including: Continue / Modify / Delete: Continue.
+This program continues to be relevant and appropriate to assist in the facilitation of housing for lower income households.
+Obtaining financing, including CDBG and HOME (see Program 14 for discussion of the City's role in funding assistance); • Identifying an appropriate site for a self-help housing project

-- Obtaining financing, including CDBG and HOME (see Program 14 for discussion of the City's role in funding assistance); - Identifying an appropriate site for a self-help housing project and pursuing state and federal funds for the purchase of the site: - Reduction in the up-front costs of development impact fees (see Programs 15 and 18), or - Other regulatory incentives, including density bonus and streamlined permit processing (see Program 13).
+Identifying an appropriate site for a self-help housing project and pursuing state and federal funds for the purchase of the site;

+- Reduction in the up-front costs of development impact fees (see Programs 15 and 18), or - Other regulatory incentives, including density bonus and streamlined permit processing (see Program 13).